Developer Funding - Yeastplume

 - Begun work on an embedded wallet web-interface, which will hopefully greatly increase grin’s usability.

-- Developing the Grin-Miner application and the Cuckoo Miner library, which is what drives all of the mining support currently in Grin.
+- Developing the Grin-Miner application, which is what drives all of the mining support currently in Grin.
 It uses a plugin architecture which will hopefully allow any and all mining plugins to be included as part of the main Grin package, as well as support standalone mining clients.

 - Adapting and maintaining a set of mining plugins from John Tromp’s cuckoo cycle implementations for use in Cuckoo Miner.
 (Ensuring the latest and greatest updates are always in Grin)